Bandwidth/java-reference-app-voice/README.md

     }
 }

-The mobile app creates a user on start-up and then uses the endpoint credentials to register with the App Platform SIP registrar.
+The mobile app calls the server on start-up to create a user.
+It then uses the endpoint credentials to register with the App Platform SIP registrar.

+The java-reference-app-voice app also processes calls.
+When creating the user, it associates the new App Platform phone number to an App Platform application, with the server url as the callbackUrl.
+This means all calls to that number are routed to the The java-reference-app-voice app.

+When a call from the device comes in, the java-reference-app-voice app looks up the user associated with the SIP url to get the phoneNumber for that user.
+It then makes an outbound call to that number.

+When a call is made to the phoneNumber, the java-reference-app-voice app looks up the sipUri for that phone and makes an outbound call to the device.

+All this is enabled with the single REST API call to create a user.

 To deploy this app on Heroku, you'll need the following: